-There are a number of different approaches to creating a bot for Google Chat.
-Which is the most appropriate for your bot depends on what your bot will do, along with some technical constraints that might apply to your situation.
+There are a number of different approaches to creating an app for Google Chat.
+Which is the most appropriate for your app depends on what your app will do, along with some technical constraints that might apply to your situation.

-Start by identifying a suitable interaction pattern for your bot.
+Start by identifying a suitable interaction pattern for your app.
 Here's a set of interaction patterns, in increasing order of complexity:

 Depending on the usage pattern and your deployment needs, you also need to decide on an endpoint type.
 Here's a summary of endpoint types and their suggested uses:

 |Incoming webhook||—||Not a true endpoint, but a simple way to build one-off notifiers that are "hardwired" to a specific chat room.||None|

 |Apps Script||—||Straightforward way to build a simple app for yourself, team, or domain.||None|

 |Synchronous HTTP||✔||Easy way to build an app that you want the world to use, if the app never needs to respond asynchronously.||None|

 |Asynchronous HTTP||✔||Standard way to build an app that you want the world to use.||Service account|

 |Cloud Pub/sub||✔||Best for connecting to an internal system that is behind a firewall.||Service account|

 This section lists the main things you should consider when defining how your app will work with Google Chat.
 These are described in detail in following sections.